Laser Styli

 • Range finding, when the stylus is equipped with a laser receiver.

 Laser styli are generally classified as light personal tools, which means they do not abide by the stricter regulations of industrial-grade laser tools.
-Given that styli can be tuned to potentially dangerous wavelengths, most designs use a double trigger mechanism where higher frequencies require the operator to press two buttons at once, thus reducing the risks of accidental discharge.
+Given that styli can be tuned to potentially dangerous wavelengths, most designs use a double trigger mechanism where high frequency bursts require the operator to press two buttons at once, thus reducing the risks of accidental discharge.
 Protection goggles or lenses are still advised when using laser styli.

 Illustration: NetWeb01, Creative Commons 3.